 What is Carnival’s Celebration Key?

-Celebration Key is an exclusive destination for Carnival Cruise Line, located in the Bahamas.
-It can be found on the southern coast of Grand Bahama Island, about a 23-mile (40 minute) drive from the Freeport cruise port on the western side of the island.
+With a $600+ million investment, Celebration Key is now the premier exclusive destination for Carnival Cruise Line.
+It’s located on the southern coast of Grand Bahama Island, about a 23-mile (40 minute) drive from the Freeport cruise port on the western side of the island.
 Construction on Celebration Key broke ground in spring 2022, with its officialy grand opening celebration on July 19, 2025.

-Celebration Key has its own cruise pier, which is currrently able to accommodate two of Carnival’s largest Excel-class vessels simultaneously.
+Celebration Key has its own cruise pier, able to accommodate four cruise ships simultaneously.
 The destination is split into five areas that Carnival calls “portals.”
 They are the Paradise Plaza welcome area, the family-focused Starfish Lagoon, the adult-centered Calypso Lagoon, the Lokono Cove shopping area, and the adults-only private beach club, Pearl Cove.

 Celebration Key Map